 Best in Show winners today are media sensations, going on “tour” visiting celebrities, opening the market at the Stock Exchange, riding in parade floats and traveling the country meeting fans.
 One dog even threw out the first pitch at a Major League baseball game.

 The Best in Show accolades seem to miss some breeds, but there is always the possibility of history being made.
 There are 4 breeds that have never won a BIS designation: the Labrador Retriever (America’s favorite dog), Golden Retriever, Dachshund and Chihuahua.

 The show grew with technology and was first televised in 1948.
 The rise of the internet also paved the way for the first online broadcast of breed judging in 2005, and the videos were viewed in 140 countries around the world.

 As technology changes, so does the list of accepted breeds eligible for entry into the show.
 Regulations changed as the AKC went through revisions, and breeds continue to be added.

 The show has been patronized by political figures and leaders from around the world.
 Westminster caught the fancy of the czar of Russia, the emperor of Germany, professional sports athletes, philanthropists and famous journalists.
 The love of the beautiful dogs and the show’s magnificence are hard to resist for any animal lover and continue to draw large crowds every year.

-Westminster also attracts its share of protests, particularly in recent years by PETA (People for the Ethical Treatment of Animals).
+Westminster also attracts its share of protests, particularly in recent years by PETA.
 This group, which sometimes rallies outside the arena, maintains that dog shows like this advocate breeding over adoption of shelter animals.
 Westminster basically counters that PETA’s heart is in the right place but that the real focus should be on stopping puppy mills and backyard breeders.
 Every year, officials at the show make an announcement that no dog in attendance was purchased from a pet shop.